Head of Subject: Mrs K Fairclough

 In Y11, students have the opportunity to attend regular revision classes and they receive intervention before their examinations.

-The department runs the school’s Eco-Club and is responsible for many whole school activities, including recycling waste paper.
-All students are welcome to join the club.
+The department runs the school’s Geo explorers club and all students are welcome to join the club.